DilshadGit/Cambridge/orchestration/globals/ansible/README.md

 We will connect ansible to our machine in this instance it will be 'ubuntuCambridgeHomeStart' on digital oceans with the IP address of: 104.236.14.123.
 The machine name that ansible will lookup for this IP address is 'chh-dev' which is defined in the hosts file.
+Ansible will try and connect as 'root' during setup.
+So you will need to run the setup script as;

+/> ansible-playbook setup.yml --ask-pass

-Ansible will try and connect as 'root'.
-However we will not use a 'root' password, we will allow the machines to swap pub/private key exchange via ssh.
-This is the only manual step you will have to do.
-First manually add your SSH public key to the remote machine (You should have already created your pub/private key on your local machine).
+However you don't need to use 'root' password.
+You can manually add your key to any account with the (You should have already created your pub/private key on your local machine) the commands

 /> ssh-copy-id root@104.236.14.123